Playing now

 What is inventory turnover?

-Inventory turnover is a measure of how often a company sells and replaces its stock of goods over a certain period.
+Inventory turnover is a measure of how frequently a company completes the cycle of selling and replacing its stock of goods over a certain period.

 High inventory turnover rates typically mean strong sales, whereas low turnover rates can indicate overstocking or inefficiencies in the sales process.